CatalanCabbage/coding-problems/src/patterns/readme.md

 ## Two Heaps
 > Given a list, find median
+> Or a problem where max of an object is related to min of that object
 ```
 Basic algorithm:
 - Maintain 2 heaps, one maxHeap and one minHeap